-The district's English language advisory committee shall advise the Governing Board on at least the following tasks: (5 CCR 11308)
+The district's English language advisory committee DELAC shall advise the Governing-Board on at least the following tasks: (5 CCR 11308)

-- 1. The development of a plan for education programs and services for English learners, taking into consideration the school site plans for English learners - 2.
-The districtwide needs assessment on a school-by-school basis - 3.
-Establishment of a district program, goals, and objectives for programs and services for English learners - 4.
-Development of a plan to ensure compliance with applicable teacher or aide requirements - 5.
-Administration of the annual language census - 6.
-Review of and comment on the district's reclassification procedures
+- 1. The development of Developing a district master plan for education programs and services for English learners, taking into consideration the school site plans for English learners - 2.
+The Conducting a district wide needs assessment on a school-by-school basis - 3.
+Establishment of Establishing a district program, goals, and objectives for programs and services for English learners - 4.
+Development of Developing a plan to ensure compliance with applicable teacher or instructional aide requirements - 5.
+Administration of Administering the annual language census - 6.
+Review of Reviewing and commentary on the district's reclassification procedures - 7.
+Reviewing and commenting on the required written parental notifications

 '''

 (cf. 0420 - School Plans/Site Councils)

-'''

 (cf. 1220 - Citizen Advisory Committees)

 (cf. 5020 - Parent Rights and Responsibilities)

 (cf. 6020 - Parent Involvement)

+'''